 Spoiler-Alert: Squalane is our favorite out of the two.
 It is less likely to cause you a reaction and it offers a wide range of skin benefits.
 However, some say it has a greasy feel (even though it’s a lightweight oil).
 It’s worth a try but you can’t go wrong with jojoba oil either.
 Honestly, we love them both.

-- Biossance Squalane + Probiotic Gel Moisturizer – Best for irritated skin
+- Biossance Squalane + Copper Peptide Rapid Plumping Serum – Best for Dry Skin

 - BioMarine Oceana Topical Squalane Oil – Best for sensitive skin